 Optical variable attenuator, or variable optical attenuator (VOA), generally uses a variable neutral density filter.
 VOA is generally used for testing and measurement, but it is also widely adopted in Erbium-Doped Fiber Amplifier (EDFA) for equalizing the light power among different channels.
 It has advantages of being stable, wavelength insensitive, mode insensitive, and offering a large dynamic range.

-Basically, there are two types of optical variable attenuator: stepwise variable attenuator and continuously variable attenuator.
-Stepwise variable attenuator can change the attenuation of the signal in known steps such as 0.1dB, 0.5dB or 1dB.
-Continuously variable optical attenuator produces a precise level of attenuation with flexible adjustment.
+Basically, there are two types of optical variable attenuators: stepwise variable attenuators and continuously variable attenuators.
+Stepwise variable attenuators can change the attenuation of the signal in known steps such as 0.1dB, 0.5dB or 1dB.
+Continuously variable optical attenuators can provide a precise level of attenuation through flexible adjustment.
 Thus, operators are able to adjust the attenuator to accommodate the changes required quickly and precisely without any interruption to the circuit.

-For single-mode applications, especially analog CATV systems, the most important parameter after the correct loss value is return loss or reflectance.
-Many types of optical attenuators (especially gap loss types) suffer from high reflectance, so they can adversely affect transmitters just like highly reflective connectors.
+For single-mode applications, especially analog CATV systems, the most important parameter second to the correct loss value is return loss or reflectance.
+Many types of optical attenuators (especially gap loss types) have the common problem of high reflectance, so they can adversely affect transmitters just like highly reflective connectors.

-Choose an attenuator with good reflectance specifications, and always install the attenuator at the receiver end of the link as shown above.
+Considering how to use optical attenuators in link data, first, you need to choose an attenuator with good reflectance specifications.
+And second, always install the attenuator at the receiver end of the link as shown above.
 This is because it's more convenient to test the receiver power before and after attenuation or while adjusting it with your power meter at the receiver, plus any reflectance will be attenuated on its path back to the source.

-Test the system power with the transmitter turned on and the optical attenuator installed at the receiver and using an optical power meter set to the system operating wavelength.
-Check to see whether the power is within the specified range for the receiver.
+When testing the system power, you need to make sure the transmitter is turned on and the optical attenuator is installed at the receiver.
+Don't forget to use an optical power meter which is set to the system operating wavelength.
+And next, check to see whether the power is within the specified range for the receiver.
 If the optical power is higher or lower than the configuration required, the optical attenuators should be changed to adjust the power again.